 One study has used microarray analysis of gene expression to investigate a pharmacologic life-extension paradigm (Viswanathan et al., 2005).
 This study examined gene expression changes in resveratrol-treated C. elegans.
 Both wild type and daf-16 mutant worms were treated with resveratrol, and four biological replicates were carried out per strain.
 The log2 of the differential expression was averaged for the four arrays, and a student t test applied to identify differentially expressed genes (Jiang et al., 2001).
 Interestingly, ten times more genes were identified in the daf-16 mutant background (3495) than in N2 (330).
-Focusing on genes common to both backgrounds identified a class of ER stress response genes comprised of prion-like Q/N proteins (PQN) and activated in blocked unfolded protein response (ABU) proteins, which may function in an ER pathway in parallel with the canonical unfolded protein response.
+Focusing on genes common to both backgrounds identified a class of ER stress response genes comprised of prion-like Q/N proteins (PQN) and activated in blocked unfolded protein response.
 RNAi of two of these genes abolished the effect of resveratrol on life span.